 Here are 5 things to consider before and while listing your Dubai residential property for sale.

 Look at your property from the point of view of a prospective buyer.
 Declutter.
 Ask your agent about staging your home before it sells.
-Give it a fresh lick of paint, depersonalise the space or rearrange furniture.
-Also have the property inspected before placing it on the market.
+Give it a fresh lick of paint, depersonalize the space or rearrange the furniture.
+Also, have the property inspected before placing it on the market.

 Your Dubai freehold property for sale shouldn’t be somebody’s “learning” experience.
 Work with an experienced agent who has a successful sales record and has the knowledge required to give you the most leverage in the market.

 Marketing will have a deep impact on your house’s final sale price, so discuss your marketing plan in detail with your agent.
 Simply sticking a “For Sale” sign and running an ad in the papers for your open house may not cut it.
 From running a promotional blitz to printing materials such as flyers that buyers can take home to featuring your listing on numerous websites such as ours and posting bespoke photographs and virtual tours online, agents will give your Dubai residential property for sale the leg up it needs to stand out.

 5. Know the procedures.